 Hex to binary and binary to hex conversion follows the same principles, but with base 16 instead of base 10.

 Using our tool in binary calculator mode you can perform the four basic arithmetic operations on binary numbers: addition, subtraction, multiplication and division.
+E.g. it can easily be used as a binary addition calculator.
 In order to do the binary calculations yourself most would prefer using a table for smaller numbers and a calculator for larger ones.
 Subtraction works the same way as any other number system, except when borrowing a number you need to borrow a group of 210 instead of 1010 as you would with decimals.

 Cite this calculator & page

 If you'd like to cite this online calculator resource and information as provided on the page, you can use the following citation: